wangp/pushpull/README.md

 Run it like this:

-    plugsink [OPTIONS] CONFIG-FILE PAIRING
+    pushpull [OPTIONS] CONFIG-FILE PAIRING

 The configuration file can be placed anywhere you like.
-See `plugsink.conf.sample` for the details.
+See `pushpull.conf.sample` for the details.

 The *pairing* argument names the pair of Maildir folder and IMAP folder to be synchronised.
 For example, if the configuration file contains: